fraenkel-lab/OmicsIntegrator/README.md

 We include three options, `--noisyEdges`, `--shuffledPrizes`, and `--randomTerminals` to determine how robust your results are by comparing them to results with slightly altered input values.
 To use these options, supply a number for either parameter greater than 0.
 If the number you give is more than 1, it will alter values and run the program that number of times and merge the results together.
 The program will add Gaussian noise to the edge values you gave in the `-e` option, or shuffle the prizes around all the network proteins in the `-p` option, or assign the prizes to network proteins with similar degrees as your original terminals, according to which option you use.
-In `--noisyEdges`, the standard deviation of the Gaussian noise will be the value the user supplied for the parameter `n` in the `-c` configuration file, if given.
-If not given, the standard deviation will be the 0.333.
+In `--noisyEdges`, Gaussian noise with mean 0 and standard deviation specified by the parameter `noise` in the configuration file (default 0.333) will be added to the edge scores.
 The results from these runs will be stored in seperate files from the results of the run with the original prize or edge values, and both will be outputted by the program to the same directory.

 The knockout option can be used if you would like to simulate a knockout experiment by removing a node from your interactome.
 Specify your knockout proteins in a list, i.e. ['TP53'] or ['TP53', 'EGFR'].

-The `-k` and `--cv` optionz can be used if you would like to run k-fold cross validation.
+The `-k` and `--cv` options can be used if you would like to run k-fold cross validation.
 This will partition the proteins with prizes into k equal subsamples.
 It will run msgsteiner k times, leaving one subsample of prizes out each time.
 The `--cv-reps` option can be used if you would like to run k-fold